zehengl/zehengl.github.io/_posts/2015-12-10-setup-your-site-with-minimal-effort.markdown

 It simply plugs and plays.
 In other words, create a **"comments.html"** within **"_includes"** folder, paste the code above, and {% raw %} {% include comments.html %} {% endraw %} wherever you want to display the comment section.
 In my case, it is placed in the layout of post, **"_layouts/post.html"**.

-# Add share buttons for social network
+# Add share buttons for social networks

-It's a good idea to put some share buttons just in case readers would like to promote your site.
-You only need to include few lines of code that is generated automatically by the social networks.
+It's a good idea to put some share buttons that give readers easy access to promote your site.
+You only need to include few lines of code that are generated automatically by the social networks.

 "LESS codes your write LESS bugs you will encounter"